bessagroup/f3dasm/docs/source/rst_doc_files/classes/workflow/cluster.rst

    hpc:
         jobid: -1

-In your TORQUE script, you have to overwrite this value with the :code:`PBS_ARRAYID` variable:
+In your bash script, you have to overwrite this value with the :code:`++hpc.jobid` flag:

 .. tabs::